PNB Housing Fin Q1 net profit falls 10 pc to Rs 257 cr on lower disbursements | Business

 PNB Housing Fin Q1 net profit falls 10 pc to Rs 257 cr on lower disbursements

-PNB Housing Finance on Thursday reported a 10 percent decline in consolidated net profit to Rs 257.2 crore in the first quarter ended June 30, mainly due to lower disbursement amid COVID-19 pandemic.
-The housing financier, promoted by Punjab National Bank, had reported a net profit of Rs 284.5 crore in the June quarter of 2019-20.
+PNB Housing Finance on Thursday reported 10 per cent decline in consolidated net profit to Rs 257.2 crore in the first quarter ended June 30, mainly due to lower disbursement amid COVID-19 pandemic.
+The housing financier, promoted by Punjab National Bank, had reported net profit of Rs 284.5 crore in June quarter of 2019-20.

-The company's net interest income also slipped 22 percent to Rs 487.8 crore during April-June, as against Rs 625.5 crore in the year-ago period, it said in a regulatory filing.
-Total income during the quarter also fell to Rs 1,872.33 crore from Rs 2,232.58 crore.
+The company's net interest income also slipped 22 per cent to Rs 487.8 crore during April-June, as against Rs 625.5 crore in year-ago period, it said in a regulatory filing.
+Total income during the quarter fell to Rs 1,872.33 crore from Rs 2,232.58 crore.

+PNB Housing witnessed sharp decline in its disbursements during the quarter to Rs 694 crore, compared to Rs 7,634 crore in year-ago period.
+"The lower disbursements were due to the impact of lockdown and economic slowdown.
+The disbursements, however, registered an increase on a month-on-month basis.
+Retail disbursements were at Rs 674 crore and corporate disbursements at Rs 20 crore during the quarter under review," it said.

-Total borrowings stood at Rs 67,283 crore as on June 30, 2020, compared to Rs 72,261 crore a year ago, registering a decline of 7 percent during the period.
-However, the deposit portfolio grew by 5 percent to Rs 16,203 crore during the quarter as against Rs 15,446 crore with expanding retail penetration, PNB Housing said.
+Total borrowings stood at Rs 67,283 crore as on June 30, 2020 compared to Rs 72,261 crore a year ago, registering a decline of 7 per cent.
+However, the deposit portfolio grew by 5 per cent to Rs 16,203 crore during the quarter on higher retail penetration.
+It was Rs 15,446 crore during the same period last year, PNB Housing said.

-Its total assigned loans outstanding as on June 30, 2020, stood at Rs 15,486 crore.
-The stock of PNB Housing Finance was traded at Rs 210.25 apiece on BSE on Thursday, up 4.99 percent from previous closes.
+Its total assigned loans outstanding as on June 30, 2020 was Rs 15,486.
+The housing finance company said capital to risk weighted assets ratio (CRAR) stood at 18.05 per cent as on June 30, 2020, of which Tier I capital was 15.33 per cent and Tier II capital was 2.72 per cent.

+"The company has rolled out its business plan for the 2020-21 and will continue to focus on the lower risk weighted retail assets, resulting in higher percentage of retail book in the total AUM," Vyas said.
+As part of cost rationalisation, the company has merged two branches during the quarter and will merge more over next few months, he said.

 - READ MORE ON: